Welcome to the new site. Problems, use store.hemrock.com

 Conversion is a negotiation on dilution

-Example: $3mm new investment at $17mm premoney with $2mm unconverted convertibles.
+Take a $3mm new investment at a $17mm premoney with $2mm of unconverted convertibles.
+From the new investor's angle, the same deal produces two different outcomes:

-1. $3mm / ($3mm + $17mm) = 15% — postmoney conversion
+1. Postmoney conversion: $3mm / ($3mm + $17mm) = 15%

-2. $3mm / ($3mm + $17mm + $2mm) = 13.6% — premoney conversion
+2. Premoney conversion: $3mm / ($3mm + $17mm + $2mm) = 13.6%

-1. $3mm / ($3mm + $15mm + $2mm) = 15% — premoney conversion
+$3mm / ($3mm + $15mm + $2mm) = 15%

 Postmoney SAFE conversion